 If you’re the sort that wants to take it easy on holiday, then you’re in for a treat with Cherokee.
 At Mandara Spa within Harrah’s Cherokee Casino Resort, you can enjoy wholesome pampering and relaxation.

 Enjoy a whole menu of body and face treatments that’ll revitalize you physically and emotionally.

 For a much slower pace, relax on the deck of one of the city’s great cottage or cabin rentals, gape at the mountains while you have your breakfast, watch birds fly around in the afternoon, and marvel at the glittering stars at night.

-Harrah’s Cherokee Casino Resort is arguably one of the biggest attractions in Cherokee.
+Harrah’s Cherokee Casino Resort is arguably one of the biggest attractions in Cherokee (and Western North Carolina).
 The casino measures 150,000 square feet and features games like roulette, blackjack, craps, and slots, as well as 10 restaurants and 8 retail shops.